 About Bonnie Abaunza

-She developed and executed the social impact campaigns in support of the groundbreaking Emmy-nominated documentary The Hunting Ground, which tackles campus sexual assault, and Joshua Oppenheimer’s Oscar-nominated The Look of Silence about the 1966 genocide in Indonesia.
-Diane Warren and Lady Gaga’s song Till it Happens to You, from The Hunting Ground’s soundtrack, was nominated for an Oscar and won an Emmy.
+Bonnie spearheaded the campaign on Diane Warren and Lady Gaga’s song Til it Happens to You from The Hunting Ground’s soundtrack.
+The song was nominated for an Oscar and won an Emmy.
 Lady Gaga performed the song at the 2016 Oscars.
-The music video has been viewed over 37 million times and has been embraced as the anthem for the movement to end sexual assault on college campuses.
+The music video has been viewed over 42 million times and has been embraced as the anthem for the movement to end sexual assault on college campuses.

 As a consultant for the United Nations agency, the International Labour Organization, she assisted with outreach to the entertainment community.
 She launched the ILO’s artist engagement program, Artworks (http://www.iloartworks.org) and spearheaded their End Slavery Now , 50 for Freedom, and Red Card to Child Labour campaigns.